jeremyvan97/smolhand/README.md

 The gist of how the whole system works is that the sensor will read electric pulses from the user, which its readings will be then passed into a microcontroller (in this case it is an Arduino Nano).
 The microcontroller will then pass signals to the electrical system, which powers the actuator (a servo motor) and hence moves the mechanisms in the hand.

-Throughout the project, we had decided to make the arm as simple and small as possible to accompany for our target audience, a 10 year old child in a third world country.
+Throughout the project, we had decided to make the arm as simple and small as possible to accommodate for our target audience, a 10 year old child in a third world country.
 >Any idiot can make something complicated.
 It takes good design to make something simple.
 >
 >-Rachel Macfarlane (quoted from somewhere else I think), 2018